psycopg/psycopg2/doc/src/faq.rst

     call one of the transaction closing methods before leaving the connection unused for a long time (which may also be a few seconds, depending on the concurrency level in your database).
-Alternatively you can use a connection in :ref:`autocommit <autocommit>` mode to avoid a new transaction to be started at the first command.
+Alternatively you can use a connection in `~connection.autocommit` mode to avoid a new transaction to be started at the first command.

 I receive the error *current transaction is aborted, commands ignored until end of transaction block* and can't do anything else!
     There was a problem *in the previous* command to the database, which